SYSPROG-JLS/S370BALEmulator/README.txt

   .
 If you are using another Assembler, please refer to 'Z390-ProcessPRN_OBJ.py'
     and 'MVS38J-ProcessPRN_OBJ.py' for example code to aid you in writing your own pre-processor.

+  .
+If you are using my assembler (S370BALAsm), the 3 required data structures
+    (source_code_dict, symdict, and instrdata) are created in the current working directory during the assembly and no further pre-processing is required.
+Again my assembler can be found at https://github.com/SYSPROG-JLS/S370BALAsm

 -------------------------------------------------------------------------------